dogcomplex/ComfyUI-LOKI/documentation/COMFY TUTORIAL.md

 - Note: I personally have only resorted to this crude self-configured docker stuff after wrestling with a 5090rtx's unique requirements.
 An easier but still sometimes annoying option is to use:

-## Pinokio - Comfydock  {#pinokio-comfydock}
+### Pinokio - Comfydock  {#pinokio-comfydock}
 - https://github.com/ComfyDock/ComfyDock-Pinokio
-- I somewhat-like this method and would almost endorse it if I didn't occasionally still encounter bugs.
-It is *almost* a click-only no-code solution to setting up ComfyUI in dockerized containers
+- I somewhat-like this method and would endorse it for most people if I didn't occasionally still encounter bugs which are hard to diagnose.
+It is *almost* a click-only no-code solution to setting up ComfyUI in dockerized containers though, which I admire the ambition of
-### Steps:
+##### Steps:
 - basically just follow install instructions in https://github.com/ComfyDock/ComfyDock-Pinokio
 - install Pinokio platform (which is kinda cool, as it's all a bunch of no-code installers for various AI apps.
 Though I expect every one is still temporarily a buggy mess that doesnt *quite* live up to the promise yet)
 - hit the Install & Update tab in the ComfyDock Pinokio extension, then Start, then Show Environments (each one churns its installs)
 - essentially this is just a docker wrapper, but it lets you spin up multiple copies of comfyui for each particular application (if e.g. you're battling various compatibility issues across workflows)
-- choose your docker image (12.4 cuda at least recommended for most cards, python 3.12), Environment Type: Default+Both, and then map to your shared folders for custom_nodes, user, models, output, input
+- choose your docker image (12.4 cuda at least recommended for most cards, python 3.12), Environment Type: Default+Both, and then map to your shared folders for custom_nodes, user, models, output, input.
+Note, newer gpus need cuda 12.8 which isnt supported yet in here
-- there is a narrow window in which I recommend this app... you have to be both a programmer and too lazy/unconfident to want to manage docker containers directly, and have hardware that doesn't push the limits.
+- Currently there is a narrow window in which I recommend this app... you have to be both a programmer and too lazy/unconfident to want to manage docker containers directly, and have hardware that doesn't push the limits.
 The no-code feeling is nice though, and spinning up multiple docker containers is nice encapsulation.
 - lol if you do end up using this, I found this hard reset to be the main solution to 90% of the bugs I encountered:
 ```
 tasklist | findstr Pinokio